Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 docker build -t northern_lights .
 ```

-However, after transfering this image to the Raspberry Pi, I came across an error telling me that the container was built for the wrong CPU architecture.
+However, after transferring this image to the Raspberry Pi, I came across an error telling me that the container was built for the wrong CPU architecture.

 So, instead I used: